-Advertising and Promotion
+9. Advertising and Promotion

 Along with the articles, you must also file an LLC operating agreement.
-This document is essentially your company's bylaws, and it outlines how the company will be run.
+This document is your company's bylaws, outlining how the company will be run.

 Business Insurance can be a great way to protect your business in the event of an unexpected occurrence.

 However, when operating as an LLC, you may have some instances where you can write off your insurance premiums.

 First, when using the insurance to protect an asset owned by the LLC and if the LLC is being used as a contractor.

 In this case, the premiums can be deducted as a business expense as long as the insurance policy covers any liabilities that may arise from work being done.

 The final instance is if a partner or a member of the LLC has purchased an insurance policy.

 To deduct the premiums, you have to provide specific documentation showing who purchased the insurance and for what it was purchased.